Your emergency fund money and where to put it.

 If the current interest rate or Treasuries rate is high, stashing a lot of cash in a HYSA isn’t too bad.
 As I write this, at the start of 2025, the rates of HYSA accounts and U.S. Treasuries are around 4%.
 The return on Three-Fund Portfolio (60% stocks, 40% bonds) long-term is around 7%.

-But if the HYSA rate is 1%, that’s not so great.
+But if the HYSA rate was 1%, that’s not so great.

 Points to consider:

-There will be a lot more volatility in a Three-Fund portfolio.
+There will be a lot more volatility and risk in a Three-Fund portfolio.

 If the market is crashing and you need to sell the ETFs to use the emergency funds, you may make a loss.
 However, that loss is a tax deduction of up to $3,000 that year, with the rest deferred and claimable in subsequent years.

-The portfolio's 40% bonds portion is safe and not very volatile.
+The portfolio's 40% bonds portion is safer and usually not very volatile.

-Selling part of the portfolio to use the funds will most likely result in only a 15% capital gains tax on any profits, not your personal tax rate, which is likely to be 25-30%.
+Selling part of the portfolio to use the funds for most will result in a 15% capital gains tax on any profits, not your effective tax rate, which is likely to be in the 25-30% range.

 Again, the TFP as an emergency account is not for most people, but now you know it’s an option!